 I found myself getting more and more enthusiastic about researching and discovering the keys to human physical and mental well-being through my hands-on research work in South Korea.
 I believe it is the researchers’ privilege to pose and scientifically delve into such core questions in life.
 Ultimately, as a psychologist, I hope to contribute to the enhancement of scientific knowledge about human well-being and better-connected society, bridging the chasm between research and peoples’ day-to-day real-life issues.
 To this end, I decided to pursue a graduate degree to continue my research activities and also to prepare myself to offer education to the future generation in an academic setting.

-UBC is definitely one of the leading research-focused institutes worldwide.
-Especially, the UBC psychology program always publishes creative but rigorous articles thanks to its rigorous research training, ample and collaborative research opportunities for graduate students, and quality mentorship.
-These strengths were precisely what I seek in an ideal academic community to join.
+UBC is one of the leading research-focused institutes worldwide.
+I particularly loved how UBC scholars publish creative yet rigorous articles thanks to their strong training, ample and collaborative research opportunities, and quality mentorship.
+These strengths were precisely what I sought in an ideal academic community to join.

 What is it specifically, that your program offers, that attracted you?